Most backpackers who go to Indonesia end up on Bali or the Gili islands.

 If you’re not an advanced diver, the dive shop can still find appropriate reefs for you to dive.
 If you’ve done some dives, the dive sites at Komodo are not necessarily that challenging.
 I had done about 40 dives at this point and had faced much worse currents before, though this admittedly depends on the moon cycle and other factors.
 At one tricky dive site we were told to strictly stick very close to our dive buddy, but that was about it.

+There isn’t that much entertainment in town, though the Paradise Bar just out of town has a nice view and regular live music.
 For a great cheap eat, go to the night market along the docks on the western side of town for some great seafood.
 I swear I had the best damn fried calamari in the world.

 Exploring the rest of Flores

 After visiting the Komodo Islands, many people simply turn back to Bali or Lombok.
 That’s a shame as the rest of the island of Flores is wonderful to visit.

 I recommend Flores if you travel for the immersive experience, and don’t mind being slightly off the tourist trail.
 There are only a handful of actual sights to put in your Flores itinerary, but what I enjoyed most were seeing the landscapes and meeting so many friendly people.

 Renting motorbikes is a great way to see Flores and one that’s been recommended by several travel guides.
 It can be difficult to find rental motorbikes in Labuan Bajo however, with no actual rental shops in town when I visited.
 Some people I was travelling with had to ask around for a few days, and ultimately one of the staff at the Paradise Bar hooked them up with two motorbikes.